We work with many farmers, landowners and estate managers across the South West and further afield.

-As you’ll know, these are challenging times for everyone, but arguably more so for landowners.
-Unprecedented economic pressures are forcing many to restructure their operations, and while the potential avenues for diversification are many and varied, each is fraught with complexities – such as evolving technologies, ever-changing environmental and renewable energy opportunities, new forms of taxation.
+These are challenging times for everyone, but arguably more so for landowners.
+Unprecedented economic pressures are forcing many to restructure their operations, and while the potential avenues for diversification are many and varied, each is fraught with complexities – such as evolving technologies, ever-changing environmental and renewable energy opportunities, and new forms of taxation.

-Having legal advice from a partner who really understands the rural sector and the region, and who will pro-actively indicate new commercial opportunities for you, has never been more important.
+Having legal advice from a law firm that genuinely understands the rural sector and the region – and who will proactively highlight new commercial opportunities for you – has arguably never been more important.

-At Stephens Scown, our specialist rural services team is on-hand across the region to help you get your new projects off the ground while protecting your assets.
+Stephens Scown’s specialist Agriculture and Rural Affairs team is on hand across the region to help you get your new projects off the ground while protecting your assets.
 Our expertise and ability is noted in Chambers and Partners Guide to the legal profession (2020), which describes us as a “leading firm in this area and one of the biggest names in this space”.